sjeandeaux/access-log-monitor/README.md

 ### Structure

 > The folder `pkg` contains the source code.
-> The folder `access-log-parsor` contains the source code for the application.
+> The folder `access-log-monitor` contains the source code for the application.
 It uses `github.com/spf13/cobra` structure.
-> The file `Dockerfile` uses the multi-staging to generate an image docker with the binaries (access-log-parsor).
+> The file `Dockerfile` uses the multi-staging to generate an image docker with the binaries (access-log-monitor).
 > The file `docker-compose` uses the tool `flog` to generate logs.
 > The folder `flog` contains a dockerfile to build the latest version of github.com/mingrammer/flog.